romankh3/image-comparison/README.md

 *   Pixels (with the same coordinates in two images) can be visually similar, but have different values of RGB.
 2 pixels are considered to be "different" if they differ more than `pixelToleranceLevel`(this configuration described below) from each other.

 *   The output of the comparison is a copy of `actual` images.
 The differences are outlined with red rectangles as shown below.

-*   No third party libraries or borrowed code are in usage.

 *   Some parts of the image can be excluded from the comparison and drawn in the result image.